Johnny Eblen: Bellator MMA

-Eblen made his promotional debut against Chauncey Foxworth on March 22, 2019 at Bellator 218.
+Eblen made his promotional debut against Chauncey Foxworth on March 22, 2019, at Bellator 218.
 He won the bout via unanimous decision.

-In his sophomore performance against Mauricio Alonso on October 4, 2019 at Bellator 229, he won the bout via unanimous decision.
+In his sophomore performance against Mauricio Alonso on October 4, 2019, at Bellator 229, he won the bout via unanimous decision.

-Eblen faced Taylor Johnson on October 29, 2020 at Bellator 250, winning the bout via unanimous decision.
+Eblen faced Taylor Johnson on October 29, 2020, at Bellator 250, winning the bout via unanimous decision.

-Picking up his first stoppage victory with the promotion, Eblen knocked out Daniel Madrid in the first round on May 7, 2021 at Bellator 258.
+Picking up his first stoppage victory with the promotion, Eblen knocked out Daniel Madrid in the first round on May 7, 2021, at Bellator 258.

-As the first bout of his new four-fight contract, Eblen faced Travis Davis on July 16, 2021 at Bellator 262.
+As the first bout of his new four-fight contract, Eblen faced Travis Davis on July 16, 2021, at Bellator 262.
 He won the bout via unanimous decision.

-In his 6th bout with the promotion, Eblen defeated Collin Huckbody on December 3, 2021 at Bellator 272 via first round TKO stoppage.
+In his 6th bout with the promotion, Eblen defeated Collin Huckbody on December 3, 2021, at Bellator 272 via first-round TKO stoppage.

-As the first bout his new six-fight contract, Eblen faced John Salter on March 12, 2022 at Bellator 276.
+As the first bout his new six-fight contract, Eblen faced John Salter on March 12, 2022, at Bellator 276.
 He won the bout via unanimous decision.

 Bellator Middleweight champion

 Eblen faced Gegard Mousasi for the Bellator Middleweight Championship at Bellator 282 on June 24, 2022.
 He won the bout and the title via a 50-45 unanimous decision on all judges' scorecards.
 Following this victory, Eblen was ranked as the fourth best middleweight by Fight Matrix and eight by Sherdog.

 Eblen made his first title defense against Anatoly Tokov on February 4, 2023, at Bellator 290.
 He won the bout via unanimous decision.

+Eblen defended his title against Fabian Edwards on September 23, 2023, at Bellator 299.
+He won the fight via knockout in the third round.

+Eblen faced 2023 PFL Light Heavyweight champion Impa Kasanganay in a three-round non-title crossover fight, on February 24, 2024, at PFL vs. Bellator.
+He won the closely contested bout vis split decision.

+Eblen was scheduled to face Fabian Edwards in a rematch on September 14, 2024, at Bellator Champions Series 5.
+On September 3, the bout was rescheduled for a later date with no reason given.
+The bout was rebooked to take place on October 19, 2024, at PFL Super Fights: Battle of the Giants.
+Eblen won the fight by unanimous decision.

+Professional Fighters League

+Eblen faced Costello van Steenis for the inaugural PFL Middleweight World Championship on July 19, 2025, at PFL Champions Series 2.
+He lost the bout via submission in the final seconds of round five.